solvibjoss/solvibjoss.github.io/Final Project.md

        height="700"
        >

-Let's take a look at country of orgin for persons guilty of all crimes in 2022

-We can see that Poland, Romania, Turkey, Syria, Lebanon and Iraq stand out with over 2.000 crimes committed.

-With that said this is usually reltated to immigration so let's take a look at the top 10 immigration countries in Denmark.
+Let's examine the country of origin for individuals found guilty of all crimes in 2022.
+Notably, Poland, Romania, Turkey, Syria, Lebanon, and Iraq stand out, each with over 2.000 crimes committed.
+However, it's important to consider that these figures are often related to immigration patterns.
+Therefore, we will also explore the top 10 source countries for immigration to Denmark to provide further context.

 <embed
        type="text/html"